 The mucus membrane also has cilia which move the trapped substances to the pharynx for removal.

-Beneath the mucus membrane, there is a supply of blood capillaries which help to warm up the air to about 30 Co depending upon the external environment temperature.
+Beneath the mucus membrane, there is a supply of blood capillaries that help to warm up the air to about 30 Co depending upon the external environment temperature.

 Pharynx is a cone-shaped pathway that leads from the nasal as well as oral cavities to the larynx (soundbox) and esophagus.
 Pharynx is part of both the respiratory and digestive systems.